MyActionPlan-project/MyActionPlan-client/README.md

 npm install react-bootstrap bootstrap
 ```

+## BACKEND repository

+Repository with the backend can by found here: (https://github.com/MyActionPlan-project/MyActionPlan-server)

 ## Running the app

 To run in your computer, follow these steps:

 ```sh
 npm run start